 - Slice the pork into 2-3 inch chunks.
 Transfer to large pot.
 Cover with 15 cups of water.
 Add 1 tablespoon of salt and whole head of garlic.
 Bring to a boil, then lower the heat and cook at a steady simmer for 2 -3 hours, or until pork becomes tender.
 Skim the foam off from pork as it cooks.
 Flip pork over halfway through cooking time.

 - Place the corn husk in a large pot and cover with boiling water.
 Cover and let soak for a few hours.
 The longer the better.
 I soak mine for overnight, changing the water the next day.

 - If the dried chiles are extra large(5-6 inches long), only use 10-12 peppers.
 Remove the stems and seeds from chile ancho, transfer to a pot and cover with water.
 Bring to a boil then reduce the heat and cook for another 10 to 12 minutes.
 Remove from heat and let cool for a few minutes.

 - Drain the peppers and transfer them to a blender.
-Add 3 cups of pork broth(from cooking pork), 1 tablespoon oregano, 1 tablespoon of garlic powder, 1/2 tablespoon cumin, 1/2 teaspoon salt, 2 teaspoons black pepper.
+Add 3 cups of pork broth(from cooking pork), oregano, garlic, cumin, salt to taste, black pepper.
 Blend in two batches if needed.
 Blend until smooth, set aside 1 cup to add into the masa dough.

 - Once the pork is cooked, remove from the broth and let it cool for a little while.
 When cool enough, shred the pork or chop small.
-Heat 3-4 tablespoons of manteca or canola oil to medium heat in a large pot.
+Heat 3-4 tablespoons of manteca or avocado oil to medium heat in a large pot.
 Add the chile ancho sauce from the blender and cook for 5 minutes.
-Add in all of the pork and 2 cups of remaining pork broth.
+Add in all of the pork.
 Cook at a low simmer for 40 to 50 minutes or until the broth reduces.
 Taste for salt.